(Updated Feb. 13, 2018)

 Note: We are no longer taking Invokana and Invokamet cases.

-Though there are currently dozens if not hundreds of Invokana lawsuits pending in U.S. courts, none have made it to trial yet, and to the public’s knowledge, none have been settled.
-(It is common for companies to wait until after the bellwether trials before deciding whether to settle cases out of court.)
+Though there are hundreds of Invokana lawsuits pending in U.S. courts, none have made it to trial yet, and to the public’s knowledge, none have been settled.
+(It is common for companies to wait until after the bellwether trials before deciding whether to settle cases.)

-But while there is not yet a concrete precedent to point to for Invokana plaintiffs, they have good reason to be optimistic.
+While there is not yet a concrete precedent to point to for Invokana plaintiffs, they have reason to be optimistic.
 The fact that the FDA added ketoacidosis warnings to Invokana, Invokamet, Farxiga, and Xigduo XR (all SGLT2 inhibitors) in June 2016—more than three years after Invokana’s March 2013 FDA approval—is a powerful piece of evidence.

 If the risk of ketoacidosis is great enough to warrant a warning, why didn’t Janssen include it on the label from the beginning?

-The first Invokana lawsuits are moving forward: they were recently consolidated into a multidistrict litigation (MDL) in New Jersey.
-These cases will serve as bellwether trials for future suits, and depending on their outcome, they could spur Janssen to settle these lawsuits out of court.
+The first Invokana lawsuits are moving forward and have been consolidated into a multidistrict litigation (MDL) in New Jersey.
+These cases will serve as bellwether trials for future suits, and depending on their outcome, could spur Janssen to settle these lawsuits out of court.

 $2.4 Billion Settlement for Actos Plaintiffs